 - 1. All cars are to be locked. - 2.
 No students are permitted in parking area or cars during school hours without administrative permission. - 3.
 Cars are not to be used during school hours without permission of parents and the school office. - 4.
 Students will obey all traffic signs and speed limits when driving on campus. - 5.
 Students will respect the property rights of the school's neighbors. - 6.
-A fine of \$15.00 is levied for the screeching of tires, reckless operation, improper parking, and/or excessive speed around and on the school property. - 7.
-Ohio law states that drivers under 18 years of age may only have their own family members as passengers.
+A fine of \$15.00 is levied for the screeching of tires, reckless operation, improper parking, excessive noise and/or excessive speed around and on the school property.